Wsheerio/webmConverter/README.md

 Sound

 Enter the bitrate for audio in kilobits.
+Leave blank if you don't want sound.

 32, 192

 Adjust

 Getting the right file size doesn't always work.
-Start off by entering 0 in this box, if your file is too big lower it, if your file is too small raise it.
+If your file is too big lower it, if your file is too small raise it.

 Output

 This is where you put your output file name.

-thefuture.webm
+C:\Users\Name\Videos\thefuture.webm